An unpleasant smell in your bedroom or mould growing on your window frames could be a sign of condensation

 WHAT CAUSES CONDENSATION?

 There are many reasons for the mould to appear and infest.
-During winter, for instance, air inside the building is warm and as the warm air comes into contact with the cold surfaces like walls and windows, it cools down below the dew point and condensation occurs along with mould.
+During winter, for instance, the air inside the building is usually on the warmer side due to internal heating elements.
+But when the warm air cools below the dew point and touches chilly surfaces like windows and walls, it leads to the formation of condensation and mould.

 Condensation is usually witnessed during winter months and is mostly caused due to: